markmircea/TPGDashboard/README.md

 ## Database Schema

-The application uses SQLite with three main tables:
+The application uses MySQL with three main tables:

 - **users**: User authentication
 - **scripts**: Registered scripts and their metadata